-A simple internet search for “bad logos” will pull a laundry list of laughs.
-Do you always know WHY those are logo blunders?
+The top 10 blunder of your logo design, a simple internet search for “bad logos” will pull a laundry list of laughs.
+Do you always know WHY those are blunders of your logo design?
 Sometimes, it’s easy to spot.
-Other times, you might be left scratching your head and wondering what takeaway there is, so you don’t make the same mistake.
+Other times, you might be left scratching your head and wondering takeaway there is, so you don’t make the same mistake.

 Logo design isn’t easy.
 It’s more than picking shapes and colors.
 It’s definitely not picking what your mother likes (unless, of course, your mother is someone like Paula Scher).
 Logos require thought.
 A lot of it: about your brand, your target audience, the message you want to send… it can feel overwhelming.
 Fortunately, there ARE straightforward principles that will help you avoid a few logo blunders.

-We’ve culled a few of these logo blunders and interviewed our own CEO Re Perez and Brand Designers Lidya Toscano and Cindy Reyes to give you, The People, 10 helpful tips, organized by topic, so that your brand doesn’t end up on a Pinterest board of bad logo designs.
+We’ve culled a few of these blunders of your logo design and interviewed our own CEO Re Perez and Brand Designers Lidya Toscano and Cindy Reyes to give you, The People, 10 helpful tips, organized by topic, so that your brand doesn’t end up on a Pinterest board of bad logo designs.